Report a concern and what happens next

 What happens next

 Once we receive a request for an investigation, we assess whether the concern is a planning issue by checking our records to see what permissions the site has.
-We will then schedule a site visit and advise you who is dealing with the case.
+We will then normally carry out an inspection.

 If it isn’t a planning issue we will refer it to the appropriate authority or organisation.